chandraseta/less-than-3/README.md

 To start the game, simply navigate to the game's `bin/LessThan3` directory and run the game by using the command `./LessThan3`

+_Please do not spam commands while the game is loading or showing animations to avoid further input lags._

 ## Gameplay
 The game controls are mostly by using WASD to navigate, and several other keys to access different menus.
 The controls are mostly displayed on-screen when they are accessible.

 The goal of the game is to defeat the boss of the dungeon (shown as Q in the map).
 Initially, the boss will be way stronger than the player, so the player would need to level up a lot before having a chance to defeat the boss.
 The game would be over if at any time the player reached 0 HP.

 In battle, there are three different moves. **A for Attract**, **B for Bore**, and **F for Flirt**.
 Okay, we just mix and match the words to suit the game's story about romance, but that is not important.
-See the following tables for more details.
+Each battle is divided into 10 rounds, and the player could do 4 moves in each round.
+Two out of four of the enemy's move will be shown to make it easier for the player to counter the enemy.
+See the following move matchup for more details.

 ### Move Matchup
 | Your Move | Enemy's Move | Effect                                                   |